-The Local Full Fibre Networks (LFFN) programme is designed to stimulate commercial investment in full fibre networks in both rural and urban locations across the whole of the UK.
-Funding for the programme is drawn from a total of £740 million from the National Productivity Investment Fund which has been allocated to LFFN and the 5G Testbeds and Trials programmes over the next four years.
+The Local Full Fibre Networks (LFFN) programme was designed to stimulate commercial investment in full fibre networks in both rural and urban locations across the whole of the UK funded by the National Productivity Investment Fund.

 5G at the Rail Innovation and Development Centre, Melton

 TPI is upgrading the Network Rail test track at the Rail Innovation and Development Centre, Melton (RIDC) to create the first rail 5G testbed in Europe to support the next generation of digital infrastructure, including 5G and full fibre broadband.

 The investment at RIDC Melton will support the future of 5G technology testing, providing a location to test without the complexities of dealing with a live railway, and providing opportunities for equipment to receive acceptance prior to deployment on the live rail.

 For more information about 5G at RIDC, view this brochure.